 Formalized vehicular parking is available on Bates Road, Seabank Road, Larch Road, Mitchell Road and Hardy Road.
-The principle parking area is located on Bates Road and consequently this area is the main access point for many of the park users.
+The principle vehicular parking area is located on Bates Road and consequently this area is the main access point for many of the park users.
 The speed limit on Bates Road, as dictated by MOTI, is 70km/h.
 Many park visitors find this speed limit within the park boundaries to be too high.
+Horse trailer parking is currently concentrated at the Mitchell Road access within the Mitchell Road dedication.

 Parking can be problematic on weekends and during special events, especially at the Bates Road parking area.
-As vehicles are the primary mode of transportation used to access the park and finding parking can be problematic at times, improvements to vehicular and horse-trailer parking will need to be considered.
+As vehicles are the primary mode of transportation used to access the park and finding parking can be problematic at times, improvements to vehicular and horsetrailer parking will need to be considered.
 These should be coupled with improved active transportation options to offset additional parking impacts and to steer the public towards more sustainable forms of transportation.

-&lt;sup>6 An explanation of trail rating can be found in the trail rating matrix in Appendix VIII.
+8 An explanation of trail rating can be found in the trail rating matrix in Appendix VIII.

-&lt;sup>7 An explanation of trail type can be found in the trail type matrix in Appendix VIII.
+9 An explanation of trail type can be found in the trail type matrix in Appendix VIII.